luvnft/thirdroom/docs/guides/unity/index.md

 ## Optimization and Uploading

-Third Room uses a custom glTF-Transform pipeline to apply optimizations to the final glTF files.
+Space uses a custom glTF-Transform pipeline to apply optimizations to the final glTF files.
 These optimizations include:

 - Removing unused glTF accessors, images, materials, and meshes
 - Resizing textures: 2048x2048 for baseColorTexture and emissiveTexture, 1024x1024 for metallicRoughnessTexture, occlusionTexture, and normalTexture